RasaHQ/rasa/docs/nlu/quickstart.rst

 3. Train your Machine Learning NLU model.
 -----------------------------------------

-To train a model, start the ``rasa_nlu.train`` command, and tell it where to find your configuration and your training data:
+To train a model, start the ``rasa.nlu.train`` command, and tell it where to find your configuration and your training data:

 If you are running this in your computer, leave out the ``!`` at the start.

 .. runnable::
    :description: nlu-train-nlu

-   !python -m rasa_nlu.train -c nlu_config.yml --data nlu.md -o models --fixed_model_name nlu --project current --verbose
+   !python -m rasa.nlu.train -c nlu_config.yml --data nlu.md -o models --fixed_model_name nlu --project current --verbose

 We are also passing the ``--project current`` and ``--fixed_model_name nlu`` parameters, this means the model will be saved at ``./models/current/nlu`` relative to your working directory.